-Data generation and analyses from the research data summarized in the table "Types of data, format and scale".
+Data generation and analyses from research data summarized in Table 1 "Types of data, formats and scales".

-- Procedure (and equipment) used to produce each dataset (linked to the grant application paragraphs?). - Data files naming and labeling (short unique identifier and summary of content) & organization in folders and sub-folders. - Versioning of a data subset distinguished via a subscript (v01, v02, etc) and date attached to the file name. - Filename will appear as DatasetName(short unique identifier_summary of content)VersionNo_Date(YYYYMMDD).
+- Procedure (and equipment) used to produce all datasets (linked to the grant application paragraphs?).
+Supplement the information - Data file naming and labeling (short unique identifier and summary of content) & organization into folders and sub-folders. - Versioning of data subsets distinguished by a subscript (v01, v02, etc) with date attached to the file name. - Filename will appear as DatasetName (short unique identifier_summary of content)VersionNo_Date (YYYYMMDD).